 If you buy or lease a new motorized wheelchair or scooter for use by persons with disabilities, under state law you have protection if the chair or scooter has chronic defects.
-Section 134.87 of Wisconsin statutes is known as the Wheelchair Lemon Law.
+Wisconsin Stat. § 134.87 is known as the Wheelchair Lemon Law.
 It entitles the owner of a chair or scooter that meets the statutory definition of a "lemon" to a refund or a replacement.

 The law applies to new three- or four- wheel scooters for use by people with disabilities and to new motorized wheelchairs that were purchased on or after November 1, 1992.
 All motorized wheelchairs and scooters purchased after that date must be covered by a one year express warranty, effective from the day the consumer receives the product.
 If the manufacturer does not offer the warranty, the chair or scooter is still considered by law to be covered by a one year express warranty.

 A "lemon" is a motorized wheelchair or scooter with a "substantial" defect which the manufacturer or its authorized dealer has unsuccessfully attempted to repair at least four times, or which has been out of service because of "substantial" defects for a total of 30 calendar days.
 The 30 days do not have to be consecutive.

 Although it is not necessary to begin proceedings within the first year, the repair attempts or time out of service must occur within the term of the one year express warranty.

 The defects covered must significantly impair the use, value or safety of the chair or scooter.
 For example, a defective motor would be included, but a rattling noise would not.
 Defects that are the result of any abuse, neglect or unauthorized modification of the equipment by the owner are not covered by the law.

 You have recourse under the law if you own or lease the motorized wheelchair or scooter within the term of the one year express warranty.